andrewpaliga/barbershop-app/docs/docs/index.md

 ---

-## Advanced: Using App Embed Blocks
+## Advanced: Using App Embeds

-For merchants who want more control over button placement and styling, SimplyBook offers an **App Embed Block** that loads the booking system globally without requiring a visible app block.
+For merchants who want more control over button placement and styling, SimplyBook offers an **App Embed** that loads the booking system globally without requiring a visible app block.

-### What is an App Embed Block?
+### What is an App Embed?

-An App Embed Block loads SimplyBook's CSS and JavaScript assets on every page of your store, allowing you to add custom booking buttons anywhere in your theme code.
+An App Embed loads SimplyBook's CSS and JavaScript assets on every page of your store, allowing you to add custom booking buttons anywhere in your theme code.

 ### Step 1: Enable the App Embed